Codeabhi096/Algo-Trading-System-/README.md

-├── .gitignore             # Files and folders to be ignored by Git (e.g., sensitive credentials, virtual environment) ├── main.py                # The heart of the system; orchestrates the trading bot's operations ├── requirements.txt       # All necessary Python libraries listed for easy installation ├── creds.json             # ⚠️ Google Sheets API credentials (NEVER push this file to public repos!)
-├── ml_model.py            # Contains the core Machine Learning model logic for predictions ├── scheduler.py           # (Future Ready) Placeholder for scheduling automated tasks ├── sheet_updater.py       # Manages all communication and data updates to Google Sheets
+├── .gitignore             # Files and folders to be ignored by Git (e.g., sensitive credentials, virtual environment) ├── main.py                # The heart of the system; orchestrates the trading bot's operations ├── requirements.txt       # All necessary Python libraries listed for easy installation ├── creds.json             # ⚠️ Google Sheets API credentials ├── ml_model.py            # Contains the core Machine Learning model logic for predictions ├── scheduler.py           # (Future Ready) Placeholder for scheduling automated tasks ├── sheet_updater.py       # Manages all communication and data updates to Google Sheets